All Episodes

 Well, what they did, they just discovered it.

-This is less, this is a month, less than a month old.
+This is less than a month old.

-And no one has been in that desert in, like, 5,000 years.
+And no one has been in that desert in like 5,000 years.

 And they were digging.